amaehr/TreeHeightApp/README.md

 # TreeHeightApp
 Course Project for Course 9 'Developing Data Products' of the Data Science Specialization on Coursera.
+To see the live app visit: https://amaehr.shinyapps.io/TreeHeightApp/

 ### Assignment Description
 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.